-- Story’s City carousel is one of approximately 100 antique wooden carousels operating in the United States today.
+- Story City’s carousel is one of approximately 100 antique wooden carousels operating in the US today.

-- It is a traveling carousel which comes apart in pieces and traveled across the Midwest to fairs and festival
+- It is a mobile carousel that comes apart and formerly traveled across the Midwest to fairs and festivals.

-- Built in 1913 by Herschell-Spillman of North Tonawonda, New York
+- The carousel was built in 1913 by the Herschell-Spillman Company of North Tonawonda, New York.

-- It is a menagie of dogs, roosters, and pigs in addition to horses, a spinning tub and Wurlitzer band organ
+- It is a menagerie of dogs, roosters and pigs – plus horses, benches, a spinning tub and a Wurlitzer organ.

-Iowa’s 1913 antique carousel will be whirling to the merry calliope tunes throughout the summer months.
-The restored merry-go-round is located in Story City’s picturesque North Park along the Skunk River, and will transport you back in time as you take a leisurely ride.
+Story City’s 1913 antique carousel will be whirling to the merry calliope tunes throughout the summer months.
+The restored merry-go-round is located in picturesque North Park and will transport you back in time as you take a leisurely ride.

 The splendid wooden figures are hand-carved from poplar and include 20 horses, two chickens, two pigs, two dogs, two chariots, and a whirling tub.
 Calliope tunes are generated by a 1936 Wurlitzer Military Band organ housed in the center of the carousel.